 Hemorrhoids Treatment Doctor NYC | Hemorrhoids Specialist Gastroenterologist (GI Doctor) NYC

 Hemorrhoids are swellings in the anus that are a result of swelling of the network of veins in your anal area.
 If you suspect hemorrhoids, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan and to exclude a serious illness or condition.
 Hemorrhoids are just one of many causes for rectal bleeding and lesions around the anus that need evaluation.
-At Manhattan Gastroenterology, Dr. Shawn Khodadadian, a top rated NYC gastroenterologist and hemorrhoids specialist, offers varying hemorrhoids treatments according to their severity.
+At Manhattan Gastroenterology, our doctors, top rated NYC gastroenterologists and hemorrhoids specialists, offers varying hemorrhoids treatments according to their severity.
 In mild cases, topical medications and an improved diet can help to alleviate symptoms.
 In other cases, IRC (Infrared Coagulation), hemorrhoid banding or rarely, surgery can be performed to physically remove the hemorrhoids.

 A complete evaluation and early diagnosis by your doctor is very important.
 Rectal bleeding can be a symptom of any type of colorectal or anal cancer, a type of cancer that can be cured if detected early.